What's New (Nov. 20, 2015)

 A. The bike lanes provide a buffer on both sides of the street and move cars away from the sidewalk.
-They will also help keep cyclists on the street and reduce pedestrian/cyclists conflicts on the sidewalk.
-The City also upgraded crosswalks in October 2013 along King Street, and will improve the crossing at Upland Place with the installation of a rapid flash beacon.
-In addition, the City will install a variable speed sign on King Street to slow speeds and improve pedestrian safety.
-City staff will continue working with the community to help identify additional safety measures that can be implemented.
-Staff has already reached out neighboring civic associations to begin discussions.
+They also help keep cyclists on the street and reduce pedestrian/cyclists conflicts on the sidewalk.
+The City also upgraded crosswalks in October 2013 along King Street, and improved the crossing at Upland Place with the installation of a rapid flash beacon.
+In addition, the City installed a variable speed sign on King Street to slow speeds and improve pedestrian safety.
+City staff continues to work with the community to help identify additional safety measures that can be implemented.